sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-schedules-run-time.md

 Users should consider implications of Cyclic Orders: they create individual Order instances per cycle.
 As an alternative to Cyclic Orders created by Schedules using repeat intervals, the [JS7 - Cycle Instruction](https://kb.sos-berlin.com/display/JS7/JS7+-+Cycle+Instruction) is available for Cyclic Workflows.

 - Execution
-  - A *Cycle Instruction* spawning a complete workflow is equivalent to the use of Cyclic Orders from a Schedule.
+  - A *Cycle Instruction* spawning a complete Workflow is equivalent to the use of Cyclic Orders from a Schedule.
   - A *Cycle Instruction* can be used to execute parts of a Workflow in cycles.
 - Efficiency
   - Schedules create a number of Order instances for each period of a Cyclic Order.
 Running a single Workflow every 30s adds up to 2880 Orders per day.